Sanrenmu 7010 Review

-The 7010 from Sanrenmu (formerly available, exactly the same, as the Sanrenmu 710) is a budget knife with great performance attributes.
+The 7010 from Sanrenmu (formerly available as the Sanrenmu 710) is a budget knife with great performance attributes.
 For the quality, its price is phenomenal.
 How does Sanrenmu do this?
 It is rumored that Sanrenmu, a Chinese company, was originally an OEM factory, just making knives to other companies' specifications that were then sold under these other companies' brands.
 It isn't entirely clear which knives were or are made there, but we may have some elsewhere in our review.
 What is clear, though, is that Sanrenmu has taken, for better or for worse, what it learned in executing the designs of others and applied these lessons to their own branded knives.
 The 7010 is a great knife at an amazing price.
 They leverage their scale and exposure to a sort of "insider knowledge" to produce a knife that truly transcends its price.
 This was an easy Best Buy Award choice.

 Blade and Edge Integrity

 We don't know how Sanrenmu heat treats the 7010, but it seems to be working.
-It was only at the very end of our first five weeks of our testing, living in the pocket of our frequent knife user and lead test editor, that this Best Buy winner needed a sharpening.
+It was only at the very end of our first five weeks of testing, living in the pocket of our frequent knife user and lead test editor, that this Best Buy winner needed a sharpening.
 Doing so was clean and simple.
 It helps that we identified the need to sharpen early.
 Sharpen early and regularly, and it is simple.
-Wait too long, and it becomes a much more onerous chore.
+Wait too long, and it becomes a much more arduous chore.

 What does it take to get the Best Buy Sanrenmu in hand and use?
 Once deployed, how does it perform the tasks you'll ask of it?
 We're largely pleased with the ergonomics of the 7010.
-Given the intended use and price point, we have nothing to complain about.
+Given the intended use and price, we have nothing to complain about.
 In use, the handle is thick enough to respond to heavier pressure.
 A more rounded and bulkier profile is even better for heavy use, but it compromises portability.

 The whole package weighs 3.2 ounces (90g).
 For the size, this is pretty heavy.
-The stainless steel handle bumps the weight up over that of knives that have more expensive composite or titanium handles.
+The stainless steel handle bumps the weight over that of knives with more expensive composite or titanium handles.